GWCustom/bfabric-web-apps/docs/bfabric_web_apps_functions.md

 * Accessing B-Fabric as a power user
 * Sending bug reports and registering apps remotely

-This section is especially useful for developers who want to extend or integrate the framework into new Dash apps.
+This section is especially useful for developers who want to extend or integrate the library into new Dash apps.
 Each function is accompanied by usage examples and links to the GitHub source.

 See the full chapter **[here](important_functions.md)**